flirtyquizcontact-rgb/love-and-flirty-quiz-policy/privacy_policy.md

 **Contact:** flirtyquiz.contact@gmail.com
 **Android package:** com.loveflirtyquiz.app

-This Privacy Policy explains how **Flirty Vibes: Truth or Dare** (the â€œAppâ€, â€œweâ€, â€œourâ€ or â€œusâ€) handles information when you install or use the App.
+This Privacy Policy explains how **Flirty Vibes: Truth or Dare** (the App, we, our or us) handles information when you install or use the App.

 ## 1. Overview